-Suppliers enter themselves for the categories (except Contribution to Luxury) and are then rated by our hand-picked community of luxury travel agents.
+Suppliers entered themselves for categories and were then rated by our hand-picked community of luxury travel agents.

-This year, the community of agents who rate will be refreshed and will include entrants in the Luxury category of TTG’s Top 50, all past TTG Luxury Travel Awards finalists and Luxpo attendees, so you know the very best and experienced agents are rating the companies they feel really stand out (please note that and Best New Luxury Hotel is judged by a media panel, not agents).
+This year, the community of agents who rated has been refreshed and included entrants in the Luxury category of TTG’s Top 50, all past TTG Luxury Travel Awards finalists and Luxpo attendees.
+This means we know a range of the very best and experienced agents rated the companies they felt really stood out.

 Luxury Operator of the Year

 Luxury Operator of the Year is deemed to be a company that offers a wide portfolio of worldwide product for sale predominantly through agents.
 This category will be seeking to find the company that has demonstrated exemplary levels of service to its clients and agents and offers a consistently progressive level of luxury product.
 This will be rated by agents.